gradle/gradle/subprojects/docs/src/docs/release/notes.md

 When initializing a build with the "scala-library" build init type, the generated build now uses the [Zinc Scala comiler](https://github.com/typesafehub/zinc) by default.
 The Zinc compiler provides the benefit of being faster and more efficient than the Ant Scala compiler.

+### Test filtering support for Test Suites and (in JUnit) Parameterized Tests

+Users can now match against TestSuite names in both JUnit and TestNG test tasks.
+You can also, filter against Parameterized Tests in JUnit test tasks.
+Try some of the following command-line invocations:

+    gradle test --tests "com.example.MyTestSuite"        // Includes the tests in the given suite. gradle test --tests "com.example.ParameterizedTest"  // All iterations of methods in the test. gradle test --tests "*ParameterizedTest.foo*"        // All iterations of the foo method in the test. gradle test --tests "*ParameterizedTest.*[2]"        // Only iteration 2 of all methods in the test.

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.